 Road trips don’t have to be this way!
 Hours in the car with your family can be just as much fun as the destination itself.
-To help make the time pass a little more quickly, Christian Brothers Automotive has pulled together the top 10 summer road trip games for kids of all ages!
+To help make the time pass a little more quickly, Christian Brothers Automotive has pulled together the top 10 spring and summer road trip games for kids of all ages!

 So settle in, buckle up and prepare for some fun.

 The Grocery List game will seriously test your memory.
 It’s straightforward, too.
 One person begins the game with the sentence, “I’m on my way to the grocery store to pick up ___.”
 That blank can be filled in with apples, bananas, cereal, or anything else found in a store.
 For this example, let’s stick with apples.

 The first person begins, “I’m on my way to the grocery store to pick up apples.”
 The next person has to continue the list.
 “I’m on my way to the grocery store to pick up apples and bananas,” and so on.
 Each person must first repeat the previous players’ list items, and then add one of their own.
 Each time a player misses an item or repeats an item, they’re out.
 Continue adding items until the last person can recite the entire list without a mistake!

 Interrogation Room is a game better suited for friends than family members.
 Each person takes a turn in the “Hot Seat,” where they’re asked 5 questions.
 The player has the option to skip 1 of the 5 questions – but only one.
 These questions can range from “what’s your favorite color” to “what’s your biggest secret?”
 As you get to know each other more intimately, everyone is a winner!

 3. I Spy

 I Spy is a classic car trip game that still holds up.
 In case you missed out in your childhood, I Spy begins with the first player finding an object in the car or on the side of the road and saying, “I spy with my little eye, something ___!”
 That blank can be filled in with a color or any other description.
 For this example, let’s use a “tree” as the object.